phanhaihiep/alembic_pages/_posts/2021-11-24- day1-100-days-of-code.md

 ---
-title: 100 days of code
+title: Day 1 of 100 days of code
 categories:
 - Computer science